ken-yossy/nvmetool-win/README.md

 # nvmetool-win: Sample program of accessing NVMe device using Windows' inbox NVMe driver

-_Codes are to be added in a few days..._

 ## Abstract
 This software demonstrates that issuing some NVMe commands from userland to NVMe device using Windows inbox NVMe driver (stornvme.sys)[1].

-Specification that this software refered to is NVMe 1.3d[2].
+Specification that this software refered to is NVMe 1.3d[2] and NVMe 1.4[6] (only Identify Controller Data Structure).

 ## Supported commands (Admin Command Set)